PatrykPater/FilmWebProject/README.md

 - Html/CSS
 - LINQ

-Current working features:
+Currently working features:

 - Working relational Database
 - Creating a film
 - Updating film's details
-- Deleting a film (done with API)
+- Deleting a film (done in API)
 - Displaying list of films and some of their details in a table
-- Looking up all of film's details at separate page.
+- Looking up all of film's details at a separate page.
 - Searching for a specific film in databse through searchbox and displaying it without reloading the page.
 - Ability to save the search for later use (the result of the search url consits of attached query string)
-- Rating a Film and displaying its overall Score. (done with API)
+- Rating a Film and displaying its overall Score (done in API)

 On todo list:

-- Ability for a user to add another user as a friend
+- Ability for user to add another user as a friend.
-- Notification if your friend has rated a film
+- Notification if your friend has rated a film.
-- Abilit to comment on the notification
+- Abilit to comment on the notification.
 - Ability to write a review about a movie.
 - Ability to lookup film's reviews and comment on them.